-My December 2019 article in Australia’s publication for public sector leaders, The Mandarin, is now liberated from its paywall and can be republished freely.
+My December 2019 article in Australia’s publication for public sector leaders, The Mandarin, is available here on my site and can be republished freely.

 Here’s the full text of “We Can’t Predict the Future, but Scenario Planning Can Identify What It Might Look Like“: